 LOT LINE, SIDE.
 Any lot boundary line not a front lot line or a rear lot line.
 A side lot line separating a lot from a street is a side street lot line.
 A side lot line separating a lot from another lot or lots is an interior lot line.

-Section 17.01.63.
 LOT OF RECORD.
 A lot of record is a lot the dimension and configuration of which are shown on a map recorded in the office of the Register of Deeds for Lenawee County, or a lot or parcel described by metes and bounds, the accuracy of which is attested to by a Professional Engineer or Land Surveyor (so registered and licensed in the State of Michigan) and likewise so recorded on a file with the County.

-Section 17.01.64.
-LOT AREA, NET.
-The total horizontal area within the lot lines of a

-lot.

-Section 17.01.65.
-LOT AREA, GROSS.
-The net lot area plus one-half (1/2) of the area

-of that right-of-way directly adjacent to or abutting any side of the lot, plus any portion of adjoining public lands deemed proper to be included by the Planning Commission.

-Section 17.01.66.
-LOT CORNER.
-A lot where the interior angle of two (2) adjacent sides at the intersection of two (2) streets is less than one hundred and thirty-five (135) degrees.
-A lot abutting upon a curved street or streets shall be considered a corner lot for the purposes of this Ordinance if the arc is of less radius than one hundred fifty (150) feet and the tangents to the curve, at the two (2) points where the lot lines meet the curve or the straight street line extended, form an interior angle of less than one hundred and thirty-five (135) degrees (see illustration below entitled “Corner, Interior and Double Frontage Lots”).

-CORNER, INTERIOR and DOUBLE FRONTAGE LOTS